singularityware/singularityware.github.io/pages/docs/user-docs/docs-docker.md

 ```

 The above call should return the tags list as expected.
 And of course you should change the repo name to be one that actually exists that you have credentials for.

+## Best Practices
+While most docker images can import and run without a hitch, there are some special cases for which things can go wrong.
+Here is a general list of suggested practices, and if you discover a new one in your building ventures please <a href="https://www.github.com/singularityware/singularityware.github.io/issues" target="_blank">let us know</a>.

+### 1. Installation to Root
+When using Docker, you typically run as root, meaning that root's home at `/root` is where things will install given a specification of home.
+This is fine when you stay in Docker, or if the content at `/root` doesn't need any kind of write access, but generally can lead to a lot of bugs because it is, after all, root's home.
+This leads us to best practice #1.

+ >> Don't install anything to root's home, `/root`.

+### 2. Library Configurations
+The command [ldconfig](https://codeyarns.com/2014/01/14/how-to-add-library-directory-to-ldconfig-cache/) is used to update the shared library cache.
+If you have software that requires symbolic linking of libraries and you do the installation without updating the cache, then the Singularity image (in read only) will likely give you an error that the library is not found.
+If you look in the image, the library will exist but the symbolic link will not.
+This leads us to best practice #2:

+ >> Update the library cache at the end of your Dockerfile with a call to ldconfig.

+Have any more best practices?
+Please <a href="https://www.github.com/singularityware/singularityware.github.io/issues" target="_blank">let us know</a>!

 ## Troubleshooting